+The chair is to start the meeting.
 The chair of the public defence is to ensure that the audience, including the examining committee members, can easily hear what is being said.
 The chair of the public defence must be notified in advance if the external reviewer or author wishes to use technical aids to illustrate their reasoning.